smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

 To see more complex examples, go to the [utility contracts](../utility-contracts) page.

-We will now look at each function in a Keepers-compatible contract in detail.
+We will now look at each function in an Automation-compatible contract in detail.

 ## Functions